The Nest

 Go Back To Previous Page

-Closing Costs for a Seller in NYCDear sellers, while we hope you are sitting on a big profit and lots of gains on your equity, you may be surprised at how much you will net after closings costs and taxes.
+Closing Costs for a Seller in NYCDear sellers, while we hope you are sitting on a profit and lots of gains on your equity, you may be surprised at how much you will net after closing costs and taxes.
 What are the closing costs for sellers in NYC?
 Closing costs are high in New York City, ranging from 1.5% to 6% for buyers and 8% to 10% for sellers.
 These closing costs are additional fees paid at the closing table, meaning sellers will net less from their home sales.
 You can jump to our closing cost calculator in NYC at the bottom right of this website.
-We will go over all the condo and coop. closing costs in NYC.
+We will review all the condos and co-ops, including closing costs in NYC.

 How much do sellers pay on average?

-Closing costs for sellers can total 8% to 10% of their sale price!
-Your closing cost bill results from several factors, including property type (condo vs. co-op), purchase price, borrowed amount, and whether the property is a resale or new construction.
-If you have a mortgage, this can mean a significantly more significant percentage of your equity.
+Sellers’ closing costs can total 8% to 10% of their sale price!
+Your closing cost bill is determined by several factors, including property type (condo vs. co-op), purchase price, loan amount, and whether the property is a resale or new construction.
+If you have a mortgage, this can mean a significantly higher percentage of your equity is tied up.

-In some instances, 8 to 10% of the home price in fees from closing costs can represent 40% or more of the equity in your home (if you only put 20% down when you got a mortgage, for example).
-Remember, the seller does not pay the mortgage recording tax, a closing cost paid by the buyer.
+In some instances, 8% to 10% of the home price in fees from closing costs can represent 40% or more of the equity in your home (if you only put 20% down when you got a mortgage, for example).
+Remember, the seller does not pay the mortgage recording tax, which is a closing cost paid by the buyer.

 1. Broker fees: the highest closing costs for sellers in NYC